Fresh, bright Lime Cilantro Slaw tastes good any time of the year. The perfect side to rich and fatty mains, spicy food, and anything barbecued!

 My slaw contains lime, lime zest, cilantro, and minced jalapeño.
 Honestly, what wouldn’t taste good with this?

-Lime Cilantro Coleslaw is the perfect side to jerk chicken, burgers, ribs, hot dogs, and fried chicken.
-Basically, anything that is fatty or fried or spicy will taste good with a side of Lime Cilantro Coleslaw!
+Lime Cilantro Slaw is the perfect side to jerk chicken, burgers, ribs, hot dogs, and fried chicken.
+Basically, anything that is fatty or fried or spicy will taste good with a side of this fresh and crunchy salad!

 My slaw also serves a lot of people.
 If you’ve ever hosted a gathering, you can feed a lot of people with one head of cabbage.
 Slaw, in general, is a very cost-effective party food.

-Fresh, bright Lime Cilantro Coleslaw tastes good any time of the year.
+Fresh, bright Lime Cilantro Slaw tastes good any time of the year.
 The perfect side to rich and fatty mains, spicy food, and anything barbecued.

 - 6 cups cabbage finely shredded (1 small head)

 - 1/4 cup lime juice about 2-3 limes

 - 1 Tbsp sugar

 - 1 jalapeño minced (optional)

 Place all dressing ingredients in a small bowl.
 Whisk until well combined.
 Pour the dressing over the shredded cabbage.
 Mix thoroughly.
 Add cilantro.
 Mix again.